Azure/azure-powershell/src/Security/Security/help/Set-AzSecurityThreatProtection.md

 ```

 ## DESCRIPTION
-The **Set-AzSecurityThreatProtection** cmdlet sets a threat protetion for Microsoft Storage account.
+The "Set-AzSecurityThreatProtection" cmdlet sets the threat protetion policy of a storage account.
 To use this cmdlet, specify the *ResourceId* and *-Enable* OR *-Disable* parameters to activate or deactivate the policy.